HcwXd/Interactive-Lab-Hub/Lab 4/README.md

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+For me, the most important part about design the device is to make it less like a machine.
+Therefore, I try to add a color that is warm tone color.
+Therefore, I choose to add more cardboard to make the black speaker less like a cold machine.

 ### Part D
 ### Materiality